 Potential product liability risks may arise from the testing, manufacture and sale of our products, including that the products fail to meet quality or manufacturing specifications, contain contaminants, include inadequate instructions as to their proper use, include inadequate warnings concerning side effects and interactions with other substances or for persons with health conditions or allergies, or cause adverse reactions or side effects.
 Product liability claims could increase our costs, and adversely affect our business, financial condition and results of operations.
 As we continue to offer an increasing number of new products, our product liability risk may increase.
-It may be necessary for us to recall products that do not meet approved specifications or because of the side effects resulting from the use of our products, which would result in adverse publicity, potentially significant costs in connection with the recall and could have a material adverse effect on our business, financial condition and results of operations.
-In addition, plaintiffs in the past have received substantial damage awards from other cosmetic and drug companies based upon claims for injuries allegedly caused by the use of their products.
+It may be necessary for us to recall products that do not meet approved specifications or because of the side effects resulting from the use of our products, which would result in adverse publicity, potentially significant costs in connection with the received substantial damage awards from other cosmetic and drug companies based upon claims for injuries allegedly caused by the use of their products.
 Although we currently maintain general liability insurance, any claims brought against us may exceed our existing or future insurance policy coverage or limits.
 Any judgment against us that is in excess of our policy coverage or limits would have to be paid from our cash reserves, which would reduce our capital resources.